Locks medium-to-full coverage into a matte finish that won’t rub off onto phones, masks, or shirts during long days.

 Maybelline Super Stay Active Wear 30H Foundation review

-Maybelline Super Stay Active Wear is ideal if you want long wear on a budget.
-It is a full coverage, matte liquid foundation that dries down quickly and sets to a flexible but sturdy finish that resists rubbing off against clothing and masks.
-Once it is dry, it clings impressively, especially on oily and combination skin.
+Maybelline Super Stay Active Wear is a strong budget-friendly option for shoppers who want serious wear time without paying prestige prices.
+It is a full-coverage matte liquid foundation that dries down quickly and holds up well against rubbing, especially on oily and combination skin.

-This formula is more coverage-forward than some high-end options, which can be a plus if you want to hide discoloration or breakouts in one go.
-On the flip side, it can look heavy if you apply a thick layer or use it on very dry or mature skin.
-Using a hydrating primer underneath and sheering it out with a damp sponge keeps it from looking mask-like.
+Because it is coverage-heavy, a little goes a long way.
+That can be helpful if you want to cover discoloration or breakouts quickly, but it can also look thick if you apply too much or use it on very dry or mature skin.
+A hydrating primer underneath and a damp sponge on top can help keep the finish more natural.

 Fenty Beauty Pro Filt’r Soft Matte Longwear Foundation review